-A dirty office environment can also affect the psychological wellbeing of employees.
+A dirty office environment can also affect the psychological well-being of employees.
 We’ve all heard of the concept of a clear desk enabling a clear mind.
 Indeed, some research shows a direct connection between a clean working environment and increased productivity.
 So in this way, your professional desk cleaning commitment allows your staff to work more efficiently and achieve more.

 When health and productivity are combined, happiness lies.
 This is a bold statement, but put in real terms; if business owners and leaders commit to improving the direct working environment of their staff, those staff are less likely to become disaffected.
 It then follows that an organisation is less likely to experience a high staff turnover.

 Employing a structured and regular professional cleaning contract for your office is an action that can radically improve your business.
 Office workers are under increasing pressure to achieve quantifiable results in this fluctuating economic environment.
-Conversely, businesses are under pressure to offer a balanced working environment which considers staff wellbeing.
+Conversely, businesses are under pressure to offer a balanced working environment which considers staff well-being.
 Professional office, and specifically desk and IT cleaning, is a great way to reconcile these two pressures.
-You will ensure your staff are productive at their desk, while being allowed to feel more focussed.
+You will ensure your staff are productive at their desk, while being allowed to feel more focused.